rose-coste/whitepapers/state_of_union_containers_pt1.md

 -------------------------

-Prime Directive labels Flynn as “the product that ops provides to developers.”11 They believe that “ops should be a product team, not consultants” and that “Flynn is the single platform that ops can provide to developers to power production, testing, and development, freeing developers to focus.”
+Prime Directive labels Flynn as “the product that ops provides to developers.
+(11)” They believe that “ops should be a product team, not consultants” and that “Flynn is the single platform that ops can provide to developers to power production, testing, and development, freeing developers to focus.”